 Return to this page a few days before the scheduled game when this expired prediction will be updated with our full preview and tips for the next match between these teams.

-- have not won at home in their last 2 league matches.
+- haven’t won away from home in the past 3 league matches.

 Head to head

-A sum of 16 goals were scored between them in this period, with 7 of them from The Toffees and 9 for The Foxes.
-The average number of goals per game works out to 2.67.
+A combined total of 15 goals were scored between the two sides throughout the course of those matches, with 8 of them for The Toffees and 7 created by The Foxes.
+This gives an average number of goals per game equal to 2.5.

 Team News: Everton

 Richarlison (Calf Injury) and Yerry Mina (Thigh Problems) won’t be available for Everton boss Rafael Benítez.